bkaminnski/react/06-sass-bootstrap-webpack/README.md

     > If the file is greater than the limit (in bytes) the file-loader is used.
 - `file-loader`, makes required files available in a browser with the name of the file being an MD5 hash of its content
 - a `~` character in Bootstrap import `@import "~bootstrap-sass/...` denotes a module (`bootstrap-sass` in this case); provided there was no `~` sign, this would be relative disk location (have a look [here (section *Imports*)](https://github.com/webpack-contrib/sass-loader) for more details)
+- have a look at [this webpack documentation](https://webpack.github.io/docs/code-splitting.html#split-app-and-vendor-code) for more details on vendor bundles
+- `new webpack.optimize.CommonsChunkPlugin` is part of vendor bundle configuration
+- `new webpack.ProvidePlugin` automatically loads jquery in modules, in which `$` or `jQuery` is mentioned (this plugin is described [here](https://webpack.js.org/plugins/provide-plugin/))